braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 :::info[**Geometric Origin of Phase Sign Inversion due to Twist Operations**]

 Lemma 7.1.3 formalizes the interaction between a physical twist and the measurement of spin.
 The spin operator $L_S$ measures parity via a product of $Z$ operators.
-A physical twist, implemented by the unitary $\hat{\mathcal{T}}$, involves the creation and rearrangement of edges—actions that correspond to Pauli-$X$ operations in the qubit basis defined in the Configuration Space Validity [(§3.5.3)](/monograph/foundations/architecture#3.5.3).
+A physical twist, implemented by the unitary $\hat{\mathcal{T}}$, involves the creation and rearrangement of edges, actions that correspond to Pauli-$X$ operations in the qubit basis defined in the Configuration Space Validity [(§3.5.3)](/monograph/foundations/architecture#3.5.3).

 Quantum mechanics dictates that $X$ and $Z$ anticommute ($XZ = -ZX$).
 Consequently, applying a twist operation ($\hat{\mathcal{T}}$) to a state flips the sign of the spin measurement ($L_S$).
 If the ribbon occupied a +1 eigenstate (untwisted), the twist transforms the system into a -1 eigenstate (twisted).

-The universality of this relation implies that any process capable of twisting a ribbon—regardless of specific micro-causal details—must introduce a sign flip in the wavefunction relative to the untwisted state.
+The universality of this relation implies that any process capable of twisting a ribbon, regardless of specific micro-causal details, must introduce a sign flip in the wavefunction relative to the untwisted state.
 This -1 phase factor serves as the seed of Fermi-Dirac statistics.
 It ensures that a rotation of $360^\circ$ (two half-twists) returns the system to the original state but with a negated amplitude ($|\psi\rangle \to -|\psi\rangle$), the defining characteristic of a spinor.
 The anticommutation relation $\hat{\mathcal{T}} L_S \hat{\mathcal{T}}^\dagger = -L_S$ functions as the algebraic engine enforcing spinor behavior across the graph.

 ### 7.1.3.3 Diagram: The Causal Dirac Sequence {#7.1.3.3}